dippy2214/Checkers-AI/README.md

 in its moves.
 However, I found that moving this change to the expansion phase did cause a positive impact.
 Little did I know, this was because I was not expanding to the right moves because of the bug in selection, but this proved to be a valuable piece of evidence that let me work out what was happening.

+The last change to the project, which actually happened after the hand in date of the project while I was working on it in my own time, was finally finding and fixing that bug in selection.
+At long last, it was finally spotted and solved.